haoyehaoye/website/docs/concepts/workloads/controllers/garbage-collection.md

 {% capture overview %}

-The role of the Kubernetes garbage collector is to delete certain objects that once had an owner, but no longer have an owner.
+The role of the Kubernetes garbage collector is to delete <span style="color:red"> certain objects that once had an owner, but no longer have an owner. </span>

 **Note**: Garbage collection is a beta feature and is enabled by default in Kubernetes version 1.4 and later.